The Queen and Royal Family always spend early Autumn in Scotland so if your plan includes visiting Scotland then you are in good company!

 Another area where you will see the Royal Family’s affinity to Scotland is at the Braemar Gathering – the most famous Highland Games in the world.
 Many members of the Royal Family will always be in attendance.
 If you are not visiting Scotland while the Games are on you can always stop and explore the history of the Games at the Visitor Centre.

 And if you are visiting Johnstons of Elgin when you are staying with us check out the Balmoral tartan and estate tweed designed by Prince Albert in 1852 and first woven by Johnstons in 1853.
-They still use the same colours and design today.
+They still use the same colours and designs today.

 The Queen and members of the Royal Family truly love Scotland and are fully immersed in life and events up here.
 Whatever time of year you chose to visit Scotland you will experience evidence of this.
 Make some time to visit Ballater and Deeside to understand why the Royal Family have made Balmoral their Scottish home since 1852.